Ham-ish/Y11-IT-Game-Blog/index.md

 # Y11 IT Game Blog

+## 17/10/22

+This blog is about the last week of Term 3 and the first week of Term 4.
+I did not do any work in the holidays because I didn't exist.

+**Week 9 term 3**

+told in vauge terms what the assignment could be, and how to prepare in the holidays

+**Week 1 term 4**

+Assignment is given

+I need to create a landmass in World Machine and then populate it with stuff in unity

+I am going to make a plateau.
+Hurrah

+I do not know how that works so further research is necessary.

 ## 19/9/22

 This week I should have nearly finished the Procedural Terrain Generation with World Machine document by using shapes and Layout generators and random generators and also importing heightmap to create realistic terrain.